lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 In an attempt to keep the complexity of our React application small, I've avoided Redux or complicating the build process too much.
 In the real world, Flux implementations like [Redux can be a rabbit hole of complexity](https://hackernoon.com/avoiding-accidental-complexity-when-structuring-your-app-state-6e6d22ad5e2a), but supremely powerful.

 [Material UI](http://www.material-ui.com/) isn't a finished product yet.
-Initially ,they wanted to keep it as a 'component' library, to provide React components, as an implementation of the Material Design guidelines.
-This meant they avoided some more basic desires of a UI framework, like Grids and layouts.
-However, it seems that [Material UI v1 is coming](https://material-ui-next.com/) and it appears it's a mature, fully-fledged framework complete will all bells and whistles.
-I am very much looking forward to V1's full release and an opportunity to reproduce our React client application in the new version.
+However, it seems that [Material UI v1 is coming](https://material-ui-next.com/) and it looks like a mature, fully-fledged frontend framework complete will all bells and whistles.
+I am very much looking forward to V1's full release and an opportunity to reproduce our React client application with it.

 In our next article, we'll be producing a React Native application, extending our API's functionality right on to our handsets.